-At London Block Management, historic buildings one of our passions.
+At London Block Management, historic buildings are one of our passions.
 They require a different kind of expertise and approach to the norm, and we love the challenges that they can bring.
-Our portfolio includes numerous historic and listed buildings across London and we are always on the hunt for stunning buildings to add to it.

 What is a historic building?

 Historic buildings are buildings of special architectural or historic interest.
-Many, but not all, of these are listed buildinsg;– most buildings dating from before 1840 are listed.
-There are currently three categories on the Statutory List of Buildings
+Many, but not all, of these are listed buildings – most buildings dating from before 1840 are listed.
+There are currently three categories on the Statutory List of Buildings in England and Wales:

 Grade I – buildings of exceptional merit comprising around 2.5% of listed buildings (over 9,000 buildings in London)

 Grade II* - buildings of particular importance comprising around 5.5% of listed buildings (almost 1,400 buildings in London)

 Grade II – buildings of special interest comprising around 92% of listed buildings (over 16,000 buildings in London)